DarkRelayLabs/VWA/README.md

 Vulnerable Windows Application for Pentesters.

 ## Disclaimer
 Warning!
-You are about to install Viparva's Vulnerable Windows Application!
+You are about to install DarkRelay's Vulnerable Windows Application!
 Purpose of the application is to educate students on Windows Thick Client Pentesting.
 If you use this application for malicious means or if your server is compromised via an installation of this application,Viparva Security Labs does not hold any responsibility!
-If you have more questions, please write to us https://www.viparva.com/contact
+If you have more questions, please write to us https://www.darkrelay.com/get-started

 ## Vulnerabilities
 DLL Hijacking